 Toby Devan Lewis, Arts Patron and Philanthropist

-Lewis has also overseen the creation of Progressive’s annual reports, for which, since 1979, the company has commissioned an artist every year to design the piece, winning more than 500 awards in the process.
-She has won awards of her own as well, including her recent Award of Excellence from the International Association of Professional Art Advisors, a Northern Ohio Live Award of Achievement, a Women in Communications Award, and awards from the International Business Communicators and New York Art Directors, among others, as well as recognition from the New York’s New Museum of Contemporary Art for her “significant contribution in bringing the visual arts and creative experience to the work environment.”
+Lewis has won honors as well, including an Award of Excellence from the International Association of Professional Art Advisors and a Northern Ohio LIVE Award of Achievement, as well as awards from Women in Communications, International Business Communicators and New York Art Directors.
+New York’s New Museum of Contemporary Art, whose operation she has supported with a $4 million contribution (her largest philanthropic gift to date) has recognized her “significant contribution in bringing the visual arts and creative experience to the work environment.”

 Cleveland Arts Prize

 P.O.
-Box 21126 • Cleveland, OH 44121 • 216-321-0012 • info@clevelandartsprize.org
+Box 21126 • Cleveland, OH 44121 • 440-523-9889 • info@clevelandartsprize.org

 home l nominate l honors & awards l scholarships l donate l about us l endowment l archive l news l contact